-Actuarial Assumptions Mortality Healthy retirees: 0.995 for males, and 0.960 for females, times the 2010 Public General Mortality Table (PubG-2010).
-Mortality is projected on a generational Healthy annuitants: 0.952 for males and 0.921 for females, times the CalPERS 2009 Healthy Annuitant Mortality Table. basis using the MP-2019 projection scale.
-Retirees annuitants: 1.051 for males and 0.991 for femailes times the CalPERS 2009 Ordinary Disability Mortality Table.
-Mortality is projected on a generational basis using the MP-2019 projection scale.
-Disabled annuitants: 1.051 for males and 1.002 for females, times the CalPERS 2009 Ordinary Disability Mortality Table.
-Mortality is projected from 2009 on a generational basis using the MP-2018 scale Salary increases The base wage inflation assumption of 3.00% plus a merit / longevity increase based on years of service ranging from 3.75% at hire to 0.10% for members with 15 or more years of service The base wage inflation assumption of 3.25% plus a merit / longevity increase based on years of service ranging from 4.50% at hire to 0.25% for members with 14 or more years of service Cost-of-Living Adjustment Tier 1 - 3% per year; Tier 2 - 1.25% to 2.00% depending on years of service Tier 1 - 3% per year; Tier 2 - 1.25% to 2.00% depending on years of service
+Actuarial Assumptions Valuation date June 30, 2020 June 30, 2019 Measurement date June 30, 2021 June 30, 2020 Inflation rate 2.25% 2.50% Discount rate 6.625%.
+The Board expects a long-term rate of return of 7.1% based on Meketa's 2020 20-year capital market assumptions and the System's current investment policy.
+A margin for adverse deviation was used to improve the probability of achieving the discount rate 6.75%.
+The Board expects a long-term rate of return of 7.6% based on Meketa's 2019 20-year capital market assumptions and the System's current investment policy.
+A margin for adverse deviation was used to improve the probability of achieving the discount rate Active, withdrawal, death, disability service retirement Tables based on current experience Tables based on current experience Mortality Healthy retirees: 0.995 for males, and 0.960 for females, times the 2010 Public General Mortality Table (PubG-2010) Healthy Non-Annuitant: 0.992 for males, and 1.084 for females, times the 2010 Public General Mortality Table (PubG-2010) for Healthy Employees Disabled annuitants: 1.051 for males and 0.991 for females, times the CalPERS 2009 Ordinary Disability Mortality Table Mortality is projected on a generational basis using the MP-2020 projection scale Healthy retirees: 0.995 for males, and 0.960 for females, times the 2010 Public General Mortality Table (PubG-2010) for Healthy Retirees Retirees annuitants: 1.051 for males and 0.991 for females times the CalPERS 2009 Ordinary Disability Mortality Table Mortality is projected on a generational basis using the MP-2019 projection scale Salary increases The base wage inflation assumption of 3.00% plus a merit / longevity increase based on years of service ranging from 3.75% at hire to 0.10% for members with 15 or more years of service The base wage inflation assumption of 3.00% plus a merit / longevity increase based on years of service ranging from 3.75% at hire to 0.10% for members with 15 or more years of service Cost-of-Living Adjustment Tier 1 - 3% per year; Tier 2 - 1.25% to 2.00% depending on years of service Tier 1 - 3% per year; Tier 2 - 1.25% to 2.00% depending on years of service

-The assumption for the long-term expected rate of return on pension plan investments of 6.75%, for years ended June 30, 2019 and 2018, respectively, was selected by estimating the median nominal rate of return based on long-term capital market assumptions adopted by the Board, including nominal expected rates of return for each asset class, and reducing the estimated median by a margin so that there is estimated to be a greater than 50 percent probability of achieving the return.
+The assumption for the long-term expected rate of return on pension plan investments of 6.625% and 6.75%, for the valuation years ended June 30, 2020 and 2019, respectively, was selected by estimating the median nominal rate of return based on long-term capital market assumptions adopted by the Board, including nominal expected rates of return for each asset class, and reducing the estimated median by a margin so that there is estimated to be a greater than 50 percent probability of achieving the return.

-Best estimates of geometric real rates of return for each major asset class included in the System's target asset allocation as of June 30, 2020 and 2019, (see the discussion of the System's investment policy) are summarized in the following table:
+Best estimates of geometric real rates of return for each major asset class included in the System's target asset allocation as of June 30, 2021 and 2020, (see the discussion of the System's investment policy) are summarized in the following table: